antonio-eslava/data-engineering-test/README.md

 **The challenge is now clear**

 It´s imperative to do something with this file.
 The proposed challenge is to write a simple script for transforming ***data.tsv***, the original file, into a properly formatted tab-separated values (TSV) file.
-That could be read by any standard CSV/TSV parser.
+So it could be read by any standard CSV/TSV parser.

 The main formatting suggestion for the solution is:
 * Fields that contain tab characters should be given back quoted.